 McAfee has worked hard over the last several years to overcome some significant setbacks.
 For many years it wasn't known as a great program.
 It used a ton of resources that created a frustrating lag.
 Now McAfee is so good it often finds itself in the top spot as one of the best, most efficient antivirus solutions.
 The last couple of years testing McAfee, I've seen McAfee earn perfect, or near-perfect, scores for malware protection every time.
 While it does create some slowdown, it isn't enough to interfere with most functions.
 There is noticeably more slowdown when installed on mobile devices compared to PC or Mac computers.

-McAfee Total Protection has a lot of tools that are helpful for families.
+McAfee Total Protection has many tools that are helpful for families.
 The webcam monitoring ensures no person or program taps into your computer without permission.
 It also has excellent parental controls with content filters to make it easy to block inappropriate content.
-You can also set time controls that will boot your child off the internet after their screen time is up, or during critical times of the day like dinner time or when kids should be asleep.
+You can also set time controls that will boot your child off the internet after their screen time is up or during critical times of the day like dinner time or when kids should be asleep.

 Best with a VPN